MihaiDavid05/ModARN-GenT/README.md

 Bla bla

 # Installation
-The code runs completely on CPU, therefore are no CUDA dependencies and the installation is very simple.
+The code runs completely on CPU, therefore there are no CUDA dependencies and the installation is very simple.
 Please use the following command to install the required libraries:
 ```bash
  pip install -r requirements.txt